Amejia481/CabanasRD/README.md

 # Cabañas RD Android App

-This is source code for Cabañas RD android app you can get more info about the app here [Google Play] [playstore] and [app site] [appsite].
+This is the source code for Cabañas RD android app you can get more info about the app here [Google Play] [playstore] and [app site] [appsite].

-**We are open improvements**, if you like the app and  think that there is something  missing, or simply you want  improve something, you can do it!.
+**We are open improvements**, if you like the app and  think that there is something  missing, or perhaps you want  improve something, you can do it!.
 We are open to suggestions like UI/UX,architectural design  or whatever thing you think that should be improve.

 ### Pull Request